 At the top I was surprised to find Morteros used by the Cahuilla to grind pinyon nuts.
 Pretty amazing that had to go up there just for basic food needs.
 The summit area is relatively wide open and has fantastic views that include San Gorgonio, San Jacinto, Toro Peak, Palomar Mountain, Hot Springs Mountain, Volcan Mountain, Whale Peak, and the Salton Sea.

 Depending on the route chosen, bypassing Thimble can be as tough on the return as it was on the ascent.
 White BM is very challenging when approached on return from the north, and finding the route back up is much tougher.
 From there it’s a pretty easy trip, watch your route finding near Bonny, you need to head southwest from Bonny towards the closest high point or you will end up bushwacking through gullies back to Montezuma Valley road.
-I ended up below my car and had to walk uphill on the steep and busy road about a quarter-mile.
-The day it’ll turn into a junk car in Broward is coming.
+I ended up below my car (follow this link) and had to walk uphill on the steep and busy road about a quarter-mile.

 I completed the trip in about 6 hours, add an extra hour for the Thimble.
 Recommended time of year in winter on a calm, cool day.
 The Ranchita area is known for wind and you can routinely face high winds over 40mph.
 Because of the relatively high elevation, storms can create very hazardous conditions including lightning, ice and high winds.
 Bring plenty of water (I went through 3 liters on a very warm day), sunscreen and wind protection as this is an exposed route throughout.